mfeinLearn/todo-mvc-lv-2/NOTES.md

 Validate that lists have a name
 Validate that items have a description.

+# Step 5: I want to add state (complete, incomplete) to Items in a List
+  - Marking items as complete or incomplete.

+# Step 6: Deleting Items from a list

 # Step whatever: Fix Down Arrow on Make a list form